hima-97/ECG-Arrhythmia-Classification/README.md

 Annotation and Classification Focus:
 Two independent cardiologists annotated the heartbeats, providing high-reliability labels for each beat.
-The heartbeats are classified into five categories based on the AAMI EC57 standard.
+The heartbeats are classified into five categories based on the AAMI EC57 standard:
 * N (Normal Beat)
 * S (Supraventricular Ectopic Beat)
 * V (Ventricular Ectopic Beat)